Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Method

-where $\innerproduct{\cdot}{\cdot}$ denotes the inner product operation.
+where $\innerproduct{\cdot}{\cdot}$ denotes the inner product operation, $\Vert\cdot\Vert$ denotes the normalization operation. $V \in \mathbb{R}^{HW \times D}$ and $T \in \mathbb{R}^{|C| \times D}$ represent the visual embeddings and text embeddings specifically.
 To reduce the domain gap of upstream and downstream tasks and obtain the semantic-aware visual embedding, we further introduce the visual and text prompt modules into the learnable image encoder and text encoder of the original VLM respectively.
-Compared to most previous prompt-based tuning works~\cite{liu2021pre, gao2021clip,zhou2021learning} are adopted for downstream tasks with different data domains while keeping the same task form, our P$^3$OVD utilizes learnable multi-modal prompts to obtain the fine-grained feature alignment, which is different from the upstream global alignment in the task domain.
+Benefit from the same task form as upstream tasks, most previous prompt-based tuning works~\cite{liu2021pre, gao2021clip,zhou2021learning} still performs well on downstream tasks with different data domains.
+However, our VTP-OVD utilizes learnable multi-modal prompts to obtain the fine-grained feature alignment, which is different from the upstream global alignment in the task domain.
 The objective of dense alignment stage is:

 where ${L}_{CE}$ represents the cross-entropy loss.
 Similar to Eq. (\ref{eq:seg map}), the model prediction $\hat{S}\in \mathbb{R}^{HW \times C}$ with the image input $X$ is calculated as: